ntimo/hcloud-windows/README.md

 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)](https://github.com/ntimo/hcloud-windows/pulls)

-This bash script starts a Windows server, client or Linux Machine in the Hetzner Cloud from a snapshot.
-So you only pay for the snapshot (0,01€ per GB) if you don't use it.
+This bash script starts a Windows server, client or Linux Machine in the [Hetzner Cloud](https://www.hetzner.com/cloud) from a snapshot.
+So you only pay for the snapshot (0,0119€ per GB) if you don't use it.
+And you only pay for the space the snapshot needs.
+So if you use 2GB you only pay for that 2GB.
 If you need 32GB RAM, 8 vCores you power it up and only pay on an hourly basis.

-The script will let you start your Windows or Linux machine from a snapshot, update the (dynv6.com)[https://dynv6.com/] IP, when the IP changes, manages snapshots, .
+The script will let you start your Windows or Linux machine from a snapshot, update the [dynv6.com](https://dynv6.com/) IP, when the IP changes, manages snapshots, .
 When you decided to stop the server, the script creates a new snapshot and deletes the server.
 So you only pay for the used resources in an hourly manner.

 ## Requirements
-1. A hetzner.com account
+1. A [hetzner.com](hetzner.com) account with valid address and payment information.
+You may be asked for your identity because it is postpaid.
+If they may skip it or please redact everything which is not absolutly needed like serialnumbers, face, issuing date, signature, hight, eye collor, etc.

 ## Setup client
-1. You need to install the hcloud cli this can be done with:
+1. You need to install the hcloud cli.
+This can be done with:
-  - macOS with installed (Homebrew)[https://brew.sh] `brew install hcloud`
+   - macOS with installed [Homebrew](https://brew.sh) `brew install hcloud`
-  - pre-built binaries for Linux, FreeBSD, macOS, and Windows https://github.com/hetznercloud/cli/releases
+   - pre-built binaries for Linux, FreeBSD, macOS, and Windows [hcloud cli GitHub Releases](https://github.com/hetznercloud/cli/releases)
-2. After that you will need to have add a context called WindowsDesktop this can be done with: `hcloud context create WindowsDesktop`.
-You can change that via changing the PROJECTNAME variable.
+2. After that you need to have a context called **WindowsDesktop** this can be done with: `hcloud context create WindowsDesktop`.
+You can change that via changing the **PROJECTNAME** variable inside the script.
+3. The default Servername the script expects is **Windows**.
+If you want to change that simply change **SERVERNAME** inside the script.
+3. If you don't know how to do that visit [Hetzner Wiki](https://wiki.hetzner.de/index.php/Windows_on_Cloud/en)
-3. You may configure your (dynv6.com)[https://dynv6.com/] credentials in the script.
+3. You MAY configure your [dynv6.com](https://dynv6.com/) credentials in the script.
-4. You need to have an already installed Windows Machine in your Hetzner Cloud project called `Windows`.
-Otherwise change the variable SERVERNAME

 ## Setup machine
 1. Install the Windows Server, Client or Linux Machine.
 If you want a Windows client you need to send the ISO to Hetzner via Support Ticket.